-This course is concurrent with PTM212 Global Missions Practicum.
+Formerly, this course is a connected practicum with PTM212 Global Missions Practicum.

-ATH 203 Homiletics (2 credits)
+ATH 203 Homiletics (3 credits)

 Focus will be upon the development of sermon preparation, delivery, and application, while remaining true to the original intent of the biblical writer.
 Concepts addressed in class will include organization, as well as the need for effective communication and connection with the audience.
 In-class preaching will make up a portion of the class, with peer and professor evaluation.